 One year ago today, a mob in Washington DC pushed past barricades and police to storm the US Capitol.
 Their reported mission: To stop the counting of electoral votes that would certify the 2020 Presidential Election.
 The violence was shocking, the images indelible, and the headlines to this day: divisive.
 For all the emotion that day continues to provoke, it also provides an opportunity for us to share a message about KidNuz and the philosophy behind it.

 Our podcast and our platform is nonpartisan.
 That isn’t just a feel-good adjective on the front of the KidNuz website.
-It is the core of what we built two and a half years ago.
+It is the core of what we built three and a half years ago.
 We have no desire, consciously or subconsciously, to sway our young listeners in one direction or the other.
 Our only goal is to get them interested in news by making current events understandable, providing both sides, and hopefully, tapping into enough curiosity that they start asking questions.
 Kids who ask why today.. will be critical thinkers tomorrow.
 That is the beginning, middle and end of what we’re hoping for.

-But not everyone does.
+But not everyone did.

-At the end of the day, I believe it’s important that kids know what’s going on in Washington DC and we will continue to include those stories from time to time.
+At the end of the day, we believe it’s important that kids know what’s going on in Washington DC and we will continue to include those stories from time to time.
 We also know they’re much more interested in hearing cool science news, the latest on their sports heroes, and the good they can all do and be in the world.
 Rest assured, history-making events aside, we totally agree and strive to oblige.